 THE BUTTERFLY EXPERIENCE

 Immerse yourself in the Journey to South America habitat, and watch butterflies up close as they eat, fly, and show off their striking colors.
-You can even hold one if you’d like.

 The Butterfly Experience features Painted ladies (Vanessa cardui), a migratory species found throughout the world.